FabioTomaz/PyTorchToTFLite/readme.md

 - You should generate the test images for your C++ code and place them inside `test/fixtures`.
 - Note from `test/test_main.cpp` that they must be in `bmp` format.
 Any hunch why we use `bmp` instead of `jpg` here?
-  - The BMP file format supports various color depths, alpha channels, color profiles, and optional data compression, thus making it relatively versatile.
+  - The BMP file format can be used for storing high-quality images because it can store color data for each pixel in the image without any compression.
+Moreover, the JPG format uses lossy compression for storing images which would change the color data for some pixels.
-  - Furthermore, the format can be used for storing crisp and high-quality images because it can store color data for each pixel in the image without any compression.
+  - Therefore, we use the BMP to make sure that we are not losing quality after cropping and resizing the image, and set same benchmark to compare the results.

 ### 6. Implementing the C++ code